jwu2018/datavis-final/README.md

 Final Project - Interactive Data Visualization
 ===
-By: Jyalu Wu, Andrew Nolan, Matthew St Louis, Imogen Cleaver-Stigum
+By: Imogen Cleaver-Stigum, Andrew Nolan, Matthew St Louis, Jyalu Wu

 This is the repository for our CS 573 final project.
 We conducted experiment regarding weather uncertainty visualizations.
 You can read more about it in our Process Book!